Renting an Apartment in Siem Reap, an Insider Guide

 Our favourite is Karavansara Residence, pictured above.
 It’s the most stylish and contemporary, with balconies overlooking the river and smart kitchens that are reasonably well equipped, although to do real cooking you’d still need to borrow, bring or buy additional utensils.

-Karavansara feels more like a residential apartment building, which we like, but it’s attached to a hotel across the street so you have access to two pools and restaurant.
+Karavansara feels more like a residential apartment building, which we like, but it’s attached to a hotel across the street so you have access to two small pools and restaurant.
 We could have easily extended our two-night stay to two months.

 The inclusion of utilities like electricity, water, Wi-Fi, and cable TV varies at each property, with some properties including some services in the rent but not others, so ask questions about what’s included and what the average costs are when you enquire so there are no nasty surprises at the end of your stay.